MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483C_MOD08_LAB_MANUAL.md

 After completing this lab, you will be able to:
 -	Create a WCF Data Service.
--	Use a WCF Data Service.
+-	Use an OData Connected Service.
 -	Retrieve data over the web.